Central Region

 Provides Individual and Group Supervision

 Dr. Tiernan is a licensed psychologist and has worked at HealthPoint since 2014 as a Behavioral Health Consultant (BHC).
 She received her degree from Pacific University’s School of Professional Psychology.
-After completing her predoctoral Internship at HealthPoint, she stayed as a Behavioral Health Consultant.
+After completing her Internship at HealthPoint, she stayed as a Behavioral Health Consultant.
 Dr. Tiernan has a passion for Primary Care-Behavioral Health models of care, reducing health disparities, and promoting healthy communities.

 Ann Wilson, Psy.D.